 Yes, all the ingredients used in this recipe are naturally gluten-free.

-For storing this tuna and potato salad, keep the salad in an airtight container in the fridge.
+Keep it in an airtight container in the fridge.
 It will stay fresh for up to 3 days.
-If you have leftovers, make sure to give it a quick stir before serving again, as the dressing may settle.
+If you have leftovers, give it a quick stir before serving again since the dressing may settle a bit.

 HUNGRY FOR MORE?
 Subscribe to my newsletter and follow along on Facebook, Pinterest, and Instagram for the latest updates.